Danychr1/Dina-Virtual-machine-/README.md

 ### Phase 5: Expanding Access
 Once connected with limited privileges (www-data user), we examined what permissions this account had.
 We discovered this user could execute Perl scripts with elevated privileges.

 <img width="662" height="548" alt="Expanding " src="https://github.com/user-attachments/assets/bd1003bb-bb51-48e6-8924-a6d43436b6f7" />

 <img width="1014" height="273" alt="Expanding 1" src="https://github.com/user-attachments/assets/4db62ec6-dc43-4d07-883a-ab37d051d937" />

-### Phase 6: Achieving Full Control
 Leveraging permissive Perl execution to escalate privileges and obtain an administrative shell.
-Using Nikto for a quick web vulnerability check helped confirm the attack surface, and once privileged we accessed the restricted root directory and retrieved the completion flag from flag.txt.
+Using Nikto for a quick web vulnerability check helped confirm the attack surface.
  * Hyphen H is what defines Nikto, that this is gonna be my target host.

 <img width="1032" height="500" alt="Expanding 2" src="https://github.com/user-attachments/assets/8f22109a-777c-4b85-b9b5-e4236135e5c6" />

+### Phase 6: Achieving Full Control
+Leveraging the Perl execution permissions, we used a command to spawn a privileged shell, giving us administrative access.
+We then navigated to the restricted root directory and successfully retrieved the completion flag from flag.txt.

 ### Key Learning Points